h011o/pwn.college_Madhav/Hello Hackers/Challenges.md

 None

 # 2. Intro to Arguments
-This challenge requires you to use the echo command to get the flag.
+This challenge requires you to use the hello command with an argument.
 ## My solve
 **Flag:** `pwn.college{UUwUeA_68O6TltOKivTFhM1-4cV.QX4YjM1wSM5kjNzEzW}`
 ``` bash